Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Tilting theory for smooth toric Fano stacks of Picard number two

-We classify $2$-tilting bundles consisting of line bundles on some examples of toric stacky surfaces and determine their quivers by using Theorem \ref{classfitiltrk2}.
-We remark that all the endomorphism algebras of the obtained $2$-tilting bundles are $2$-representation infinite algebras by Proposition \ref{SerreRI}.
+We classify $2$-tilting bundles consisting of line bundles on some toric stacky surfaces, including $\mathbb{P}^1\times\mathbb{P}^1$ and $\Sigma_1$, and determine their quivers by using Theorem \ref{classfitiltrk2}.
+We remark that all the endomorphism algebras of the obtained $2$-tilting bundles are $2$-representation infinite algebras of type $\widetilde A\widetilde A$.

 \begin{Ex}($d=2$) We see that Theorem \ref{classfitiltrk2} gives a classification of $2$-tilting bundles consisting of line bundles on the Hirzebruch surfaces $\mathbb{P}^1\times\mathbb{P}^1$ and $\Sigma_1$.
 This is also known as the classification of geometric helices.